Optional car insurance in Ontario

 All perils combine comprehensive and collision.
 You are covered for all types of risk unless they are explicitly excluded.

-How all perils helps: This combines collision and comprehensive.
+How all perils help: This combines collision and comprehensive.
 It also protects you if someone in your household steals your vehicle.
 So, you would have coverage for the damage they caused.

 Emergency roadside assistance

-This is a service that covers you if your vehicle has mechanical issues or breaks down.
-You can add it to your plan to give you peace of mind in knowing you can get help when you need it most.
+This service covers you if your vehicle has mechanical issues or breaks down.
+You can add it to your plan to give you peace of mind knowing you can get help when you need it most.
 It is offered as an additional service.
-It can also be purchased separately from CAA or other providers.
+Roadside assistance coverage also be purchased separately from CAA or other providers.

 Scenario: You are going down a busy road during rush hour traffic.
 You hit a pothole when changing lanes and get a flat tire.
 You pull over to the side of the road and cannot drive your vehicle any further.